Bruce Kimball: Vehicular homicide conviction

 On August 1, 1988, two weeks before the U.S. Olympic diving trials, Kimball, drunk—with a BAC of .20 (twice the legal limit), plowed his late model sports car into a crowd of teenagers while driving an estimated 70 to 90 mph, killing two boys and severely injuring four others.
 Despite the tragedy, Kimball took part in the diving trials, but failed to make the team.

 He subsequently pleaded guilty to two counts of vehicular homicide and was sentenced to 17 years in prison, followed by 15 years probation, and his driver license was permanently revoked.
 He was released from prison on November 24, 1993, after serving less than five years.
 As a part of his sentence, his driving privileges were “permanently” revoked by Judge Harry Coe, and were reinstated in 2018.

 Later life

-Kimball is a Kinetic Wellness teacher and diving coach for the swimming and diving teams at New Trier High School in Winnetka, Illinois.
 As of 2008, he was married and has three children.